rust-lang/rust/active/0000-traits.md

 Note that there is some interaction with the distinction between input and output type parameters discussed in the previous example.
-Specifically, we must never *infer* the value of an input type parameter based on the impls in scope.
+Specifically, we must never *infer* the value of the `Self` type parameter based on the impls in scope.
 This is because it would cause *crate concatentation* to potentially lead to compilation errors in the form of inference failure.
-(I am not 100% convinced this is a big deal, though, see the *Alternatives* section for more details.)

 ## Properties